Smith & Wesson M&P

 The Smith & Wesson M&P (Military and Police) is a polymer-framed, short recoil operated, locked breech semi-automatic pistol introduced in the summer of 2005 by the American company Smith & Wesson.
-It uses a Browning-type locking system.
+Most variants use a Browning-type locking system, while the 5.7×28mm variant uses a rotating barrel with a muzzle booster.
 While targeted at law enforcement agencies, the M&P is also widely available on the commercial market.

 History

 The M&P is a hybrid evolution of the Smith & Wesson Sigma and Smith & Wesson SW99 design but does not share parts compatibility with the Sigma.
 The M&P design has an improved trigger and enhanced ergonomics that allow for end-user customization.
 An industry standard Picatinny rail and a higher grip has been afforded with an improved grip and beavertail.
 Many of the ergonomic study elements that had been incorporated into the Sigma and the Smith & Wesson SW99 were brought over to the M&P. The improved trigger weight and feel and the unique takedown method (not requiring a dry-fire pull of the trigger) were meant to set the M&P apart from the popular Glock pistols.
+The M&P are standard issue for many police services and some armored truck companies.